Anoop-Gunawardhena/Pages/index.md

 This site was built using [GitHub Pages](https://pages.github.com/).

-** First things first, Die hard isn't a christmas movie**
+**First things first, Die hard isn't a christmas movie**

-* it is actually more a seasonal flick that centres around how inconveneient the holidays could be*

-~~But we aleady knew that~~
+*it is actually more a seasonal flick that centres around how inconveneient the holidays could be* **Also it is _the absolute last_ time Bruce Willis was good as a leading man** ~~But we aleady knew that~~

 In the words of John Mclane